 The Live Music Project was created out of a shared love for music, community, and accessible data.
-We are an all-volunteer team who love what we do, and we’d love your company!
-Join a team and get involved.
+We LOVE our volunteers and we would be grateful to have you with us!
+Join a team to get involved.

-Product lead, UX designer, writer, artist and former news editor who loves organizing information.
-Passionate about collaborative creative processes, Shaya can often be found behind a camera, documenting orchestras in their natural habitat.
+Product lead, UX designer, writer, artist, and casual pianist who loves organizing information.
+Passionate about collaborative creative processes, Shaya can often be found behind a camera, documenting performers in their natural habitat.

 Programmer by day, cellist by night, Nick likes building things and can’t get enough classical music.
 Nick joins the team as a web developer to make access to classical music even easier.

 Geologist-turned-programmer, violinist, and servant to two cats.
 When let outside, Na Hyung loves to hike, ski, and pick delicious Northwest fruit.

 .NET and C# programmer with a twinkle in her eye and a passion for music.
 Not to be deterred by a language barrier, Carole also took on PHP and WordPress for this project.

 Samuel is a software engineer at Google, builder of little programming projects, founder of InTouch, ex-architectural consultant, and former resident of the PRC.
 He lives in San Francisco, CA.

 Additional members of the engineering team: Galen Broderick, Jack Newton, Kevin Zhou, Alex Ginos, Matthew Bae, Jennifer Wu, and Erik Irgens.

 Veronica De La Peña